istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

 You can run the following commands to enforce mutual TLS for the entire cluster.

 {< warning >}}
-Before doing this, please make sure all of your services have sidecars.
+Before doing this, please make sure all of your services have sidecars, and their network protocols are compatible with istio mutual TLS.
 {{< /warning >}}

 {{< text bash >}}